 We’re not here for that.

 Let’s create your first server!

 In the search box, type EC2 and enter the service.

 To the left, in the menu, click on Instances.
 An instance is a server.

 Step 1: Choose your AMI

-An AMI, for Amazon Machine Image, is a sort of pre-packaged server with plenty of things ready-to-use inside.
+An AMI, for Amazon Machine Image, is a pre-packaged server with plenty of useful tools aleardy installed.

 Some AMIs are prepared by Amazon.

 And you can even rent some to third-party companies (for example with proprietary software inside).